Diamante-Smith/Creating-Virtual-Networks-and-Virtual-Machines-/README.md

 <br><br>

-- When you expand the Internet Protocol A.K.A representative of the network layer of the OSI model layer 3 you can see
+- When you expand the Internet Protocol A.K.A representative of the network layer of the OSI model layer 3 you can see the source address and destination address

 <img width="764" alt="Screenshot 2024-09-28 at 5 09 00 PM" src="https://github.com/user-attachments/assets/fced515f-f86f-4581-9363-a1a3c4ca64d4">
+<br><br>

 - The Windows virtual machine source address 10.0.0.4 is the private IP address that would be the IPv4 highlighted in the Windows Power shell with 10.0.0.5 in Wireshark being the Linux VM's Private IP address